clojure-lsp/clojure-lsp/README.md

 For global settings, you just need to add the same configs to `~/.lsp/config.edn`.

 For an example of `config.edn`, check [here](https://github.com/ericdallo/dotfiles/blob/master/.lsp/config.edn).

+### InitializationOptions

+This is specific for an client, where it sends on startup, check [LSP spec for more information](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#initialize).

+This is an [example how Emacs `lsp-mode`](https://github.com/emacs-lsp/lsp-mode/blob/master/clients/lsp-clojure.el#L205) pass custom information.

 ## Clients